tdslot/zbx-hpsmartarray/README.md

 ![alt_text](https://pp.userapi.com/c846321/v846321430/8e848/q_agCgTD6mU.jpg)

 zbx-hpsmartarray provides possibility to make Low Level Discovery of HP Smart Array components, such as controllers, logical and physical drives.
 Also you can request health status of each discovered component.
-The script wrote with PowerShell and works from version 2.0.
-To communicate with Smart Array it's using HP Array Configuration Utility which you must install yourself.
-Also, you can install HP Smart Storage Administrator toolkit, but in my case it works slowly.
+The script wrote with PowerShell and works from version 3.0.
+To communicate with Smart Array it's using HP Array Configuration Utility or HP Smart Storage Administrator toolkit which you must install yourself.

-**Latest stable version:** 0.4.4
+**Latest stable version:** 0.4.5

 __Please, read [Requirements and Installation](https://github.com/asand3r/zbx-hpsmartarray/wiki/Requirements-and-Installation) section in Wiki before use.
 Need to edit zabbix_agentd.conf file.__